aedocw/epub2tts/README.md

 I recognize this is not very user friendly, but I wanted to share in case folks thought it was useful.
 If there are a few more people than myself that find this is useful I will keep working on turning it into something that could be used by someone without dev experience.

+**NOTE:** HUGE thanks to a recent PR from [wonka929](https://github.com/wonka929), epub2tts now recognizes when a CUDA GPU is available and will use it automatically.
+In a brief test I did, the speedup was incredible!

 ## USAGE:
 Usage: